Difficulty Swallowing

 Difficulty swallowing, or dysphagia, is a possible late-stage symptom of pleural mesothelioma.[1]
-It is uncomfortable, painful, and contributes to poor appetite and weight loss.
+It is uncomfortable and painful and contributes to poor appetite and weight loss.
 Changing diet and eating habits can help, but some patients may need palliative surgery to make swallowing easier.

-Dysphagia is a symptom that can be caused by a number of conditions and that makes swallowing difficult.
+Dysphagia is a symptom that several conditions can cause, and that makes swallowing difficult.
 Someone with mesothelioma and dysphagia may experience several symptoms:[2]

 - Pain when swallowing or an uncomfortable sensation in the throat and chest when swallowing